When Photography meets Music

 “…But I want you to know…If I could fly…”

 This refrain has sent me on a journey to investigate the singer.
 His life.
 His death.
 His story.
 It’s interesting stuff.
-I’ve gained a new appreciate of the song and the singer.
-His name is Benny Mardones and Benny could really sing.
+I’ve gained a new appreciation of the song and the singer.
+His name was Benny Mardones and Benny could really sing.
 Powerful.
 He had some pipes.

 Here’s some quick facts: